President Obama's dinner with Anthony Bourdain immortalized in glass

 Instagram users also shared their varying views on the glass-encased table.
 One Bourdain follower wrote,“OH GOD NOT MORE IDOLATRY,” while another fan commented, “I totally get it.
 LEGENDS.”

-Bourdain might not be sure about the display, but apparently a lot of people are pretty excited about.
+Bourdain might not be sure about the display, but apparently a lot of people are pretty excited about it.

 The eatery’s owners reportedly said they decided to immortalize the historic meal because customers wanted to see it.